Remembering the deadliest mass shooting in Alabama history - NewsBreak

 Twenty-eight-year-old Michael Mclendon began his massacre by killing his mother and burning down her house in Kinston.

 He then headed east about 10 miles on highway 52 and went on an hour-long shooting spree with two high-powered weapons in downtown Samson and a few of its neighborhoods.
 Mcclendon then headed to Geneva.
-Man found dead in kitchen; murder investigation underway
+‘Stop being ignorant with no facts’: Walker County Sheriff’s Office addresses criticism in Anthony ‘Tony’ Mitchell death

 Geneva County Sheriff Tony Helms, who was Chief Deputy at the time, along with a game officer, was able to fire back at the suspect on Highway 51 and kept him from continuing his carnage.